If you are planning to create an eWallet app, this blog is for you.

 The market is filled with popular digital wallet apps that are making billions in revenue.

 So, if you want to be the next best thing, you might as well learn from the best.
-So let’s look at three popular eWallet applications and their tech stack.
+Let’s look at three popular eWallet applications and their tech stack.

 1. PayPal